SIRKIN LAW GROUP, PC

-WHAT EVERY SPOUSE NEEDS TO KNOW WHEN HER HUSBAND DIES
+WHAT EVERY SPOUSE NEEDS TO KNOW WHEN HER HUSBAND DIES IN CALIFORNIA

 By: Mina N. Sirkin, Esq.

 If you married a person who had children from a prior relationship, there are many things you need to know about California law regarding community property when your spouse dies.

 1. First you will need to know the general definition of community property:

 In California, it is presumed that any property acquired during a marriage is community property.
 However, there are many exceptions to the community property rule:

 A. A property which was gifted to a person or was inherited by a person is separate property, UNLESS he/she commingled the asset with community assets.

 B. Assets acquired prior to the marriage are generally separate property, UNLESS the asset was a business that your spouse worked in during his marriage to you where his labor added value to the business which was acquired prior to the marriage.

 C. A property that is purchased prior to the marriage is generally separate property, UNLESS the asset has been commingled with community property.